magento/devdocs/guides/v2.1/cloud/live/stage-prod-migrate.md

 		rsync -azvP pub/media/ <destination_environment_ssh_link@ssh.region.magento.cloud>:pub/media/

-**Note**: You can find ssh link of the evnrionment in your Cloud UI -> select the branch -> Access Site -> SSH access.
+**Note**: You can find ssh link of the environment in your Cloud UI -> select the branch -> Access Site -> SSH access.

 ## Migrate the database {#cloud-live-migrate-db}